CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 #### Attendance

 It is mandatory for all students to attend all of the class and laboratory sessions.
 There are two types of excused absences: 1) the one you notify the instructor about in advance (for example, if you have a job interview during the class/lab time or have a religious observance), 2) the one that occurs due to a documented emergency or illness.
-If you will not be able to attend a session, then please let the instructor know at least two days in advance to describe your situation.
+If you will not be able to attend a session, please let the instructor know at least two days in advance to describe your situation.
 In case you missed a class because of an emergency or an illness, please notify the instructor as soon as possible.
 In both cases the instructor will work with you to get you caught up.
 Students who miss more than five unexcused sessions will have their final grade in the course reduced by one letter grade.
 If you need to miss class due to a religious observance, please speak to me in advance to make appropriate arrangements.

 #### Communication